-The LifeArc Technology Transfer Fellowship is run in partnership with Imperial Innovations, Queen Mary Innovation and UCL Business (UCLB), the technology transfer offices for Imperial College London, Queen Mary University of London and University College London respectively.
+The LifeArc Technology Transfer Fellowship is run in partnership with the Imperial College Enterprise Division, Queen Mary Innovation and UCL Business (UCLB), the technology transfer offices (TTOs) for Imperial College London, Queen Mary University of London and University College London, respectively.

 The participation of four leading life science technology transfer organisations in the training will provide fellows with experience in a broad range of activities, science, technology mix and technology transfer practices.

-What skills do you need for tech transfer?
+What skills do you need for a career in technology transfer?

-To find out more about our technology transfer fellowship programmes please use the form below and select Technology Transfer Fellows Programme:
+To request more information about our technology transfer fellows programmes, please use the form below and select Technology Transfer Fellows Programme: